Henschke

 2025 Henschke Release

-This year’s Henschke Winery’s 2021 Vintage Single Vineyard release, brought forward by a year to make up for an historic low crop in 2020, will be remembered one of the most spectacular in recent memory.
+This year’s Henschke Winery’s 2021 Vintage Single Vineyard release, brought forward by a year to make up for an historic low crop in 2020, will be remembered as one of the most spectacular in recent memory.
 The combination of a standout vintage, meticulous winemaking, attentive and detailed maturation has resulted in the creation of beautiful landmark wines infused with Eden Valley perfume and voice of place.
 ‘Described by Henschke as ‘a vintage graced by an ancient land,’ I would add ‘heaven sent’.
 With such tiny vintages in 2019 and 2020, an abundant high-quality crop in 2021 will no doubt be a cause for celebration.
 The investment in regenerative vineyard management, regardless of yields, is enormous.
 Henschke is a model of sustainable/ organic/ biodynamic farming and winemaking in Australia.
 It was also an early proponent of alternative closures.
 Previously sealed with the ‘vinolok’ stopper, it is great to see the 2021 Hill of Grace bottled with screwcap, perhaps a more reliable seal for the long term.
 The 2021 Henschke single vineyard wines are exceptional.

 2021 Henschke Mount Edelstone Shiraz, Eden Valley – South Australia